eiffelv/user-profile-manager/README.md

 ## Tasks Completed

-### Task 1: Database Integration (Required)
+### Task 1: Database Integration

-**Estimated Time: 60-90 minutes**

 1. **Set up PostgreSQL database**
-   - Create a PostgreSQL database (local or cloud-based)
+   - PostgreSQL database created in the cloud (Using Prisma Postgres)
-   - Implement the Users table schema (structure provided in comments)
+   - Implemented the Users table schema

 2. **Backend API Development**
-   - Choose and implement an ORM framework (Prisma, TypeORM, or Sequelize recommended)
+   - Prisma is used for the ORM framework with the project set up with Prisma schema already
-   - Create API endpoints for CRUD operations:
+   - Created API endpoints for CRUD operations with error-handling:
      - `GET /api/users` - Retrieve all users
      - `GET /api/users/:id` - Retrieve a specific user
      - `POST /api/users` - Create a new user